hamidrezakp/clidis/README.md

 ## CONFIGURATION

-The clidis configuartion is in **~/.config/clidis/config** you can tweak clidis a little with defined variables! please don't mess with `systemDefaultDisplayManager` and `lastUserChoice` variable!
+The clidis configuration is in **~/.config/clidis/config** you can tweak clidis a little with defined variables! please don't mess with `systemDefaultDisplayManager` and `lastUserChoice` variable!

 You can enable or disable showing system status under the clidis logo and tweak them (0 for disable and 1 for enable).